Modalities

 TRIGGER POINT THERAPY

-TENSION HEADACHES, OVERUSE INJURIES, MUSCLE PAIN
+BEST FOR: TENSION HEADACHES, OVERUSE INJURIES, MUSCLE PAIN

 If you have frequent headaches or pain that comes comes and goes and is difficult to pinpoint, trigger point therapy may be able to relieve your pain.
 A trigger point is a sensitive area in your muscle that, when pressed, will be felt in either that same place or another area.
 It is especially effective in treating back pain, muscle strain, tendonitis, headaches, TMJ disorders, and many other soft tissue problems.
 Your therapist will work on areas of hypersensitivity using his or her fingers, knuckles, or elbow to relax the muscle and restore blood flow.